 Palm oil has become a topic of debate due to the environmental and social concerns related to its production.
 The Roundtable on Sustainable Palm Oil (RSPO) therefore issues a certification, a seal of approval, if the palm oil was produced without undue harm to the environment or society, and if the product is traceable through the supply chain.9

 Dietary fats are an important part of our diet, delivering about 20-35% of our daily energy needs.
 Beyond energy, they are indispensable for a number of important biological functions including growth and development.
 This first part of the EUFIC review Facts on Fats - the Basics, explains what dietary fats actually are, where they can be found, what is their molecular structure, and what technological properties they have to improve taste, texture, and appearance of foods.
-The second part of the review, Dietary fats and health, addresses the consumption of dietary fats and how it relates to human health.
+The second part of the review, The functions of fats in the body, addresses the consumption of dietary fats and how it relates to human health.

 For more information please see our Dietary fats infographic which is available to download, print and share.